-- Meet as circumstances require, but at least twice annually, typically in May and December, or at any time the internal auditor or independent public accountant feels it is necessary. - Review the audit plans of the internal auditor and independent public accountant with specific inquiry as to the extent to which planned audit scope can be relied on to detect any weakness in the internal controls.
+- To meet, as often as needed, but in no circumstances less than twice annually, usually in August and December.
+Annually, the Audit Committee should meet privately with the external auditor and internal auditor, excluding members of the management team other than legal counsel. - Work with staff to develop and maintain a comprehensive monitoring and compliance calendar. - As needed, hire a professional advisor to provide continuity to the ongoing work of the Committee, minimize disruption caused by member turnover, provide ongoing and relevant education for the Audit Committee, provide coaching and guidance to the Chief Audit Executive, monitor the Audit Committee's adherence to its Charter, monitor the Internal Audit Department's adherence to its Charter and provide ongoing professional input and advice to the Internal Audit Department, the Audit Committee, and Board. - The Internal Audit Department should annually certify to the Audit Committee that no actual or perceived conflicts of interest exist that would impair objectivity or independence. - Review the audit plans of the internal auditor and independent public accountant with specific inquiry as to the extent to which planned audit scope can be relied on to detect any weakness in the internal controls.
 This review shall include the annual risk assessment included in the Annual Internal Audit Plan. - Review the quarterly and year-end internal audit summaries of findings and recommendations; ensure all quarterly and year-end internal audit summaries are provided to all Board members and immediate reporting of any critical issues to all Board members in the interim.
-Ensure there are no unjustified restrictions or limitations on the functioning of the Internal Audit Department.
+Ensure there are no unjustified restrictions or limitations on the functioning of the Internal Audit Department. - Receive and review a summary of all internal audit reports and subsequent management responses.
+Ensure appropriate action is taken on audit findings. - Appoint and provide oversight feedback on the performance evaluation of the Chief Audit Executive.
+In addition, the committee will review all performance evaluations and/or disciplinary actions as suggested for the Chief Audit Executive position. - Meet with the independent public accountant to review examination results.
+Review significant accounting and reporting issues, including complex or unusual transactions, and recent and regulatory pronouncements, and understand their impact on the financial statements.
+Ensure appropriate action is taken on audit findings. - Maintain a strong understanding of risk management, internal controls, and the role of the independent public accountants. - Report committee activities, issues, and related recommendations to the full Board following each committee meeting.

-- Receive and review all internal audit reports and subsequent management responses.
-Ensure appropriate action is taken on audit findings. - Appoint and provide oversight feedback on the performance evaluation of the internal auditor.
-In addition, the committee will review all performance evaluations and/or disciplinary actions as suggested for the internal audit position. - Meet with the independent public accountant to review examination results.
-Review significant accounting and reporting issues, including complex or unusual transactions, and recent and regulatory pronouncements and understand their impact on the financial statements.
-Ensure appropriate action is taken on audit findings. - Review the performance of the independent public accountants, and exercise final approval on the appointment, retention or discharge of the auditors. - Maintain a strong understanding of risk management, internal controls and the role of the independent public accountants. - Report committee activities, issues and related recommendations to the full Board following each committee meeting. - Submit an annual report of its actions to the Ohio Retirement Study Council in accordance with Section 3307.044 of the Revised Code.
+• Ensure the submission of an annual report of its actions to the Ohio Retirement Study Council in accordance with Section 3307.044 of the Revised Code.